cdbaca/bb_assignments/README.md

 to track student course engagement in purely online courses.
 This was insufficient for federal regulations, and we needed to add 1-3 assignments to a large number of courses.

+## How to use these scripts

+1. To use these scripts, you'll need admin access to a Blackboard instance and Blackboard DDA for that instance.
+2. Register as a Bb Developer [here](https://developer.blackboard.com/), register your application, and take note of your app secret & key.
+3. Register your app in your Blackboard instance under Administrator Panel > REST API Integrations > Create Integration.
+4. Clone this repository with ```git clone https://github.com/cdbaca/bb_assignments.git```
+5. Create a virtual environment with ```python3 -m venv venv```, and activate the environment.
+6. Run ```pip install -r requirements.txt```
+7. Create a new file in the bb_assignments directory called "credentials.py".
+In the file, you'll need the following variables (*note: these variable names need to be exact*):
+   - App Info:
+     - key
+     - secret
+   - DDA Info:
+     - hostname
+     - database
+     - username
+     - pwd
+     - port-id
+8. To use the scripts:
+   - To delete a group of assignments similarly-named assignments (or just one assignment) from a course or group of courses, run ```python3 delete_assign.py```.
+   - To add an assignment folder to the table of contents in a course or group of courses, run ```python3 add_folder.py```.
+   - To add an assignment to a similiarly named folder in a course or group of courses, run ```python3 add_assign.py```

+It is suggested to create dummy courses in a dummy term when starting out.
+Because this uses DDA to query for courses, assignments, and folders, it can't be used on a test instance and must be used on a production Blackboard instance.
+However, the scripts are built so that you can escape from adding assignments/folders or deleting assignments if the list doesn't produce the expected courses or folders.

 ## Current Status of Project

+### Update 3/28/22

+-The basics of the project all now work:
+1. ```python3 delete_assign.py``` will delete a specific assignment based on a (wildcard) from one or multiple courses.
+2. ```python3 add_folder.py``` will add a folder (title based on input) to a course or group of courses.
+3. ```python3 add_assign.py``` will add an assignment to a course or courses with a specific folder in those courses.

 ### Update 3/24/22